ywang13/Climb-app-Home/replit.md

 ## Overview

-This is a climbing social media app MVP built with a React frontend and Python FastAPI backend.
-The application features a mobile-first design for climbers to log and share their climbing sessions.
-The frontend uses TypeScript with shadcn/ui components, while the backend is built with FastAPI, SQLAlchemy, and PostgreSQL for robust data management.
+This is a full-stack web application built with a React frontend and Express.js backend.
+The application uses TypeScript throughout and is designed for deployment on Replit with PostgreSQL database support.
+The frontend utilizes shadcn/ui components for a modern user interface, while the backend provides a RESTful API architecture.

 ## System Architecture